mnater/Hyphenopoly/README.md

 Hy-phen-ation
 ````

 The patterns are precomputed and available for many languages on CTAN.
-Hyphenopoly.js uses a slightly different format (compacted and with some metadata).
+Hyphenopoly.js uses a proprietary binary format (including pattern licence, metadata and the patterns).
 Patterns are computed from a large list of hyphenated words by a program called patgen.
 They aim to find some hyphenation points – not all – because it's better to miss a hyphenation point then to have some false hyphenation points.
 Most patterns are really good but none is error free.

 These pattern vary in size.
-English patterns are around 27KB (unzipped), german patterns 81KB and hungarian 465KB!
 This is mostly due to the different linguistic characteristics of the languages.

 # Hyphenopoly.js – typical course of action
 1. The (one and only) global variable "Hyphenopoly" is set.
 At this point it's an object containing the required languages.
 2. Hyphenopoly_Loader.js is executed.
-It tests if the client it runs on supports native hyphenation for all of the required languages.
-If at least one of these languages isn't supported Hyphenopoly.js is loaded as well as all necessary language specific patterns.
+It tests if the client it runs on supports native hyphenation for all of the required languages and runs a wasm-feature-test.
+If at least one of these languages isn't supported all necessary ressources are loaded.
-3. When the document, Hyphenopoly.js and the pattern(s) are all loaded, text in the document gets hyphenated.
+3. When the document, Hyphenopoly.js, the (w)asmHyphenEngine and the pattern(s) are all loaded, text in the document gets hyphenated.

 # FOUHC – Flash Of UnHyphenated Content